vishalyadavaas/EduConnect-Social-Media-App/README.md

 - Comment on posts in real-time
 - Manage and view media files
 - Clean and modern UI with React Native
+- Push notifications for real-time updates
+- Profile management with user details

 ## Getting Started